microsoft/FluidFramework/docs/docs/feature-detection-iprovide.md

 ## Feature detection via IFluidObject

-In the previous section we introduced DataObjects, a convenient way to combine distributed data structures and our own code (business logic) into a modular, reusable piece.
+In the previous section we introduced the DataObject, a convenient way to combine distributed data structures and our own code (business logic) into a modular, reusable piece.
 This in turn enables us to modularize pieces of our application –- data included.